omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 Some general first impressions:

--The State where the zip code is located has big influence in the rich and poor areas (Connecticut and Puerto rico for example).
+-The State where the zip code is located has big influence in the significantly rich and poor areas (Connecticut and Puerto rico for example).

--Some combinations of size of population and isolated places has an influence of low income Prediction.
+-Some combinations of size of population and isolated places has an influence for low income Prediction.

--High percentage of retired workers is sometime a sign for higher median income (probably because people move to specific areas after retirement)
+-High percentage of retired workers is sometime a sign for higher median income (probably because people move to specific areas after retirement).

 -The number of people with disabilities has some influence to predict an areas with lower incomes.